dcm4che/dcm4chee-arc-cs/docs/networking/config/device.rst

     .. _dicomThisNodeCertificateReference:

     dicomThisNodeCertificateReference_"
-    "**installed**",boolean,"Boolean to indicate whether this device is presently installed on the network","
+    "installed",boolean,"Boolean to indicate whether this device is presently installed on the network","
     .. _dicomInstalled:

     dicomInstalled_"